 Nobody gets married with the intent to divorce, but even with the best of intentions divorce can happen.
 When the unfortunate prospect of divorce arises, it is important to know your rights, understand the law and the marriage dissolution process in Arizona.
-As experienced Arizona divorce attorneys, we help make this process as quick and painless as possible.
+As experienced Jensen Family Law divorce lawyers in Mesa AZ, we help make this process as quick and painless as possible.
 There are three major issues that need to be resolved in a typical Arizona divorce matter;

 Perhaps the easiest of these issues to resolve is the dissolution of the marriage itself.
 Unlike many states, Arizona does not require a specific reason for divorce.
 Arizona judges do not need to make a finding as to why one or both parties want to be divorced.
 It’s enough for one party to indicate their desire to be divorced and that the marriage is irretrievably broken.
 Under Arizona law, the reason for divorce is irrelevant.